BlueBrain/HighFive/README.md

 # HighFive - HDF5 header-only C++ Library

 [![Build Status](https://travis-ci.org/BlueBrain/HighFive.svg?branch=master)](https://travis-ci.org/BlueBrain/HighFive)
 [![Coverity Statys](https://scan.coverity.com/projects/13635/badge.svg)](https://scan.coverity.com/projects/highfive)

 ## Brief

 HighFive is a modern header-only C++11 friendly interface for libhdf5.

 HighFive supports STL vector/string, Boost::UBLAS, Boost::Multi-array, Eigen and Xtensor.
-It handles C++ from/to HDF5 automatic type mapping.
+It handles C++ from/to HDF5 with automatic type mapping.
 HighFive does not require additional libraries (see dependencies) and supports both HDF5 thread safety and Parallel HDF5 (contrary to the official hdf5 cpp)

 It integrates nicely with other CMake projects by defining (and exporting) a HighFive target.